google/asylo-site/_docs/guides/quickstart.md

 all enclave inputs and outputs are protocol buffers.

-We refer to the process of switching from an untrusted application to an enclave as _entering the enclave_, and the process of switching from an enclave to an untrusted application as _exiting an enclave_.
+We refer to the process of switching from an untrusted application to an enclave as _entering the enclave_ and the process of switching from an enclave to an untrusted application as _exiting an enclave_.

 In Asylo, all enclave interactions are handled through an abstract class called